 Whether you are 25 or 65, interested in taking a few courses on a specific subject or eager to work toward a bachelor’s or master’s degree, we offer credit and noncredit programs that meet your needs.

 If you have an associate's degree, you may be able to apply those credits as a transfer student toward a bachelor’s degree.
-If you are an Ivy Tech Community College graduate, ask about our Passport Program and Passport Scholarship.

 STEP 1: Apply for Admission